MikeHopley/old-ftl-wiki-strats/index.md

 The content had become a fun joke in the FTL community, and I think it would be a shame to lose that.
 So here it is, unedited except for stripping out stuff like images and links.

 Some of the advice is fine, so just because an idea is included here doesn't necessarily make it wrong.
-A lot of the advice is bunk though, and there's a complete lack of focus or editing.
+A lot of the advice is bunk though.

 ## Kestrel Cruiser